business

 Will an LLC registered in Texas/Delaware still need a foreign qualification in California if most of the staff and customer meetings will be in California?

-Any LLC registered in a state other than California is a foreign LLC and would need a foreign qualification in California in order to transact intrastate business in California.
-California law classifies transacting intrastate business as the physical presence of company officers, employees, offices, or other facilities within California or if the business plans to develop extensive commercial relations within the state over a long period of time.
+California law classifies transacting intrastate business as the physical presence of company officers, employees, offices, or other facilities within California, or if the business plans to develop extensive commercial relations within the state over a long period of time.
 However, your business does not need to be registered in California if your only connection to California is hiring independent contractors located in California.

-You may not have any option other than registering your LLC in California or registering it as a foreign LLC in California if your online business hopes to solicit customers in the state.
-Failure to register in California can bar businesses from bringing lawsuits in the state.
-The inability to utilize California’s court system can be particularly detrimental to online businesses with valuable intellectual property prone to infringement.
-If you wish to register as a foreign LLC in California, then you must provide the same information needed to create an LLC in your state of incorporation and pay all the fees required to register and maintain an LLC in California.
+The inability to utilize California's court system can be particularly detrimental to online businesses with valuable intellectual property prone to infringement.
+If you wish to register as a foreign LLC in California, then you must provide the same information needed to create an LLC in your state of incorporation and pay all the fees required to register and maintain LLCs in California.